Educational outreach, events and programs for biodiversity conservation

 Educational outreach for the sustainable management of land for agriculture

 At Griffith we provide a large number of free educational programme and outreach for local and national communities on sustainable management of land for agriculture through our research centres and institutes.
-Such outreach not only takes place in Australia, but also internationally in Vietnam, the Philippines, and elsewhere.
+Such outreach not only takes place in Australia, but also internationally in Vietnam, and elsewhere.

 Read about some of our educational outreach case studies below.

-In 2023, through the FOCUS Project we provided free educational outreach for local communities of Vietnam and nationally through conferences and events on sustainable management of land for agriculture focused on:
+Throughout 2023-2024, through the FOCUS Project we provided free educational outreach for local communities of Vietnam and nationally through conferences and events on sustainable management of land for agriculture focused on:

 Soil Constraints Training: The FOCUS team recently hosted a soil constraints training workshop in three provinces throughout the Delta.
 Farmers and DARD staff from Soc Trang, An Giang and Hau Giang learnt hands on techniques to identify constraints to production including soil colour, structure, texture, pH and salinity.